hsuanchih/SwiftyLeetCode/0121-Best Time to Buy and Sell Stock.md

 class Solution {
     func maxProfit(_ prices: [Int]) -> Int {
         var lowest = Int.max, maxProfit = 0

+        // Update the lowest buying price as we iterate through prices
+        // We can sell on the same day or any day later, so we can safely
-        for price in prices {
+        // assume that any price minus the lowest buying price is a valid transaction for price in prices {
             lowest = min(price, lowest)
             maxProfit = max(maxProfit, price-lowest)